Dastardi/Dastardi.github.io/aboutme.md

 subtitle: Let's get you up to speed
 ---

 My name is Luke Currier.
+Nice to meet you!

 Some quick facts:
 - I'm a computer science and philosophy major at Northeastern.